TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

     Repeat above three steps for all the instances launched.

-15. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to setup [passwordless ssh](../reference/misc/passwordless_ssh.md) access across these instances.
-This is not required for launching SnappyData cluster on a single EC2 instance.
+15. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to 1) setup [passwordless ssh](../reference/misc/passwordless_ssh.md) access these instances and 2) provide EC2 instance information in SnappyData's conf files.
+You can skip these requirements for launching SnappyData cluster on a single EC2 instance.

+    At a minimum, provide private IP addresses of EC2 instances in appropriate conf files, viz. `conf/locators`, `conf/servers` and `conf/leads`.

+    Sample conf files for a cluster with 3 servers, 1 locator and 1 lead are given below.
+The locator and the lead process run on the same EC2 instance.

+        cat /opt/snappydata/conf/locators
+        172.16.32.180

+        cat /opt/snappydata/conf/servers
+        172.16.32.181
+        172.16.32.182
+        172.16.32.183

+        cat /opt/snappydata/conf/locators
+        172.16.32.180

-17. Go to the **/opt/snappydata** directory.
-Run the following command to start a basic cluster with one data node, one lead, and one locator.
+16. Go to the **/opt/snappydata** directory.
+Run the following command to start your cluster.
+By default, it'll launch a basic cluster with one data server, one lead, and one locator.

 		./sbin/snappy-start-all.sh